 - 1 pound fully cooked smoked sausage in your flavor of choice

 - 1 cup diced onion

-- 2 cloves garlic minced
+- 2 cloves garlic, minced

 - 2 cups low-sodium chicken broth

-- 14.5 ounces can diced tomatoes
+- 14.5 ounce can diced tomatoes

-- 8 ounces dry penne pasta (approximately 2-1/2 cups uncooked)
+- 8 ounces dry, uncooked penne pasta , (approximately 2½ cups)

-- 1/2 teaspoon crushed red pepper or to taste
+- ½ teaspoon crushed red pepper, or to taste

-- 1/2 teaspoon salt and pepper each
+- ½ teaspoon salt and freshly ground black pepper, each

-- 1/2 cup half and half or heavy cream
+- ½ cup half and half or heavy cream

-- 1 cup Monterey Jack cheese shredded
+- 1 cup Monterey Jack cheese, shredded

-- 1/3 cup thinly sliced green onions
+- ⅓ cup thinly sliced green onions

-- Add broth, tomatoes, pasta, crushed red pepper, salt and pepper and stir to combine.
-Bring to a boil, cover skillet, and reduce heat to medium-low.
-Simmer until pasta is tender, about 15 minutes.
+- Add the broth, tomatoes, pasta, crushed red pepper, salt and pepper and stir to combine.
+Bring to a boil, cover the skillet, and reduce heat to MEDIUM-LOW.
+Simmer until the pasta is tender, about 15 minutes.

 Adapted from Kevin and Amanda

 This post was originally published on August 26, 2013.
 It has been updated with new text and images.